Stuycs-K/final-project-10-keungn-yangc/WORKLOG.md

 - Work on barometer visual for interface

-### 5/30
+### 5/31
 - Finish barometer visual (still needs some minor tweaks)
 - Differentiate particles of different elements
-- Starting to add interface for adding and subtracting particles
+- Starting to add interface for adding and removing particles

+### 6/1
+- Finish interface for adding and removing particles

 info